webplatform/docs-wpd/Projects/Homepage/index.md

 == Homepage project ==
 === Summary ===
-This document describes the status and points to other related documentation for the home page and various static content that aren't managed by a CMS.
+This document describes the status and points to other related documentation for the [http://www.webplatform.org webplatform.org home page] and various static content that aren't managed by a CMS.

-The code is available on [https://github.com/webplatform/www.webplatform.org github.com/webplatform.org/www.webplatform.org], you can also report issues in [https://github.com/webplatform/www.webplatform.org/issues/new?title=Describe%20issue%20found%20&labels=bug&assignee=renoirb&body=URL:%20Insert%20address%20where%20you%20found%20the%20problem the repository issue tracker].
+The code is available on [https://github.com/webplatform/www.webplatform.org github.com/webplatform.org/www.webplatform.org], you can contribute by forking and submitting a pull-request,  report issues in [https://github.com/webplatform/www.webplatform.org/issues/new?title=Describe%20issue%20found%20&labels=bug&assignee=renoirb&body=URL:%20Insert%20address%20where%20you%20found%20the%20problem the repository issue tracker].

 === Scope ===